Benson-Gikonyo/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 4: Script that Display current directory contents in a long format.

 Task 5: Display current directory contents, including hidden files (starting with .).
 Use the long format.

+Task 6: Display current directory contents in long format, with user and group IDs displayed numerically, and hidden files (starting with .)